zspatter/network-simulation/README.md

 - **Output**: a Markdown report (methodology, per-horizon summary table, year-by-year wait-list-size trajectory, and a significance table reusing `compare_to_reference` when seeds ≥ 2) plus matching CSVs (`--formats markdown,csv`, the default) for pivoting in Excel/pandas; PDF is opt-in (`--formats markdown,csv,pdf`) via the optional `reportlab` dependency, rendered by `scenario_report_pdf.py` so the default path never imports it.

 ### <ins>Clinical Realism</ins>
-`network_simulator.clinical` grounds the simulation in real-world data so "which strategy is best" is measured the way real allocation policy is judged - by lives saved, not just organ throughput:
+`organflow.clinical` grounds the simulation in real-world data so "which strategy is best" is measured the way real allocation policy is judged - by lives saved, not just organ throughput:

 - `frequencies` - US-population blood-type distribution, organ demand, and per-organ donor recovery probabilities drive generation, replacing uniform sampling.
 A single seeded `weighted_choice` helper backs every weighted draw, so generation stays deterministic and testable.
 Organ need is drawn from the wait-list **additions** mix (a flow), which is deliberately less kidney-dominated than the **prevalence** snapshot (a stock): kidney candidates wait far longer, so they accumulate on the standing list out of proportion to their arrival rate (Little's law), and sampling arrivals from the prevalence mix over-generates kidney arrivals and inflates the backlog.
 - `removal` / `living_donor` - the wait-list outflow channels besides transplant and death: a non-death removal competing risk (too sick to transplant / condition improved / transferred / declined) and living-donor transplants (overwhelmingly kidney).
 A model with only transplant and death as exits cannot balance arrivals except by growing the list - and its death count - unrealistically; these are what let it approach a steady state.
 Both are strategy-independent and enabled on the reality-calibrated scenario-report path, left off in the bare strategy benchmark so they don't muddy the allocation comparison.